davidjohnoliver/CodeConnections/README.md

 Additional options can be found under `Tools > Options > Code Connections`.

  * **Element warning threshold**: the tool will show a warning when the graph includes more than 100 elements, asking you to confirm that you really want to load them.
 This setting configures the number of elements that will be shown without any warning.
- * **Output verbosity**: You can disable log output from the tool entirely, or set to 'Diagnostic' to see all messages.
+ * **Output verbosity**: Set to 'None' to disable log output from the tool entirely, or set to 'Diagnostic' to see all messages.
 'Diagnostic' is primarily intended for debugging.

 <br/>